Marcel Shipp

-Marcel Cornelius Shipp (born August 8, 1978) is a former American football running back and current coach.
-He played as a running back in the National Football League (NFL) from 2001 to 2008 for the Arizona Cardinals and Houston Texans.
+Marcel Cornelius Shipp (born August 8, 1978) is an American former professional football player who was a running back in the National Football League (NFL) from 2001 to 2008 for the Arizona Cardinals and Houston Texans.
 He was signed by the Arizona Cardinals as an undrafted free agent in 2001, and played with them through the 2007 season.
 He was signed for a short time by the Texans in 2008.
-He played college football at University of Massachusetts Amherst (UMass).
+He played college football for the UMass Minutemen.
 Shipp was last the running backs coach for the New York Jets.

-Early years
+Early life

 Shipp played high school football at the Passaic County Technical Institute in Wayne, New Jersey.
 Shipp rushed for 1,510 yards and 24 touchdowns as a senior to earn First-team All-State honors.

-College years
+College career

 Shipp attended the University of Massachusetts Amherst and was a letterman for the UMass Minutemen football team.
-As a sophomore, he was a first-team All-America selection, having run for a school-record 2,542 yards and 18 touchdowns.
+As a sophomore, he was a first-team All-American selection, having run for a school-record 2,542 yards and 18 touchdowns.
 He capped the season by rushing for 244 yards and three scores in the team's improbable 55–43 victory over the top-ranked Georgia Southern Eagles in the 1998 NCAA Division I-AA Football Championship Game.
 As a junior, he was a finalist for the Walter Payton Award, and added another school record—24 rushing touchdowns—to his resume to go with 1,846 rushing yards.
 Shipp finished his college career with 5,383 rushing yards, which currently ranks sixth on the Division I-AA football career record list.